Usage Back to Top

 Web Configuration

-If you want to secure the service by TLS or by some basic authentication you can provide a YAML configuration file whch follows the Prometheus toolkit format.
-You can see a full configration example within the toolkit documentation.
+If you want to secure the service by TLS or by some basic authentication you can provide a YAML configuration file which follows the Prometheus toolkit format.
+You can see a full configuration example within the toolkit documentation.

 Metrics